neoteaika/gloo/README.md

 # glooboom
 ![Gloo](_Assets/GitGood/froggo.gif)
-"Can you even dig it, Space Chump!" - Gloo, probably
+"Can you even DIG it, Space Chump?" - Gloo, probably